Growing Peppers in Your Garden

 Before transplanting to garden, condition the plants to outside temperatures and wind by moving them outside for 2-3 days before planting.
 Keep them in a protected location, in a short period of time, they will have adjusted, and ready to plant.

 Soil selection is nearly any soil type, in pH range of 6.0-7.0 that has good drainage, water cannot stand after 24 hours following a heavy rain.

-For maximum production of peppers, never let them stop growing, when the plant stops growing, production (flower buds) is impacted, flowers drop off and you lose yield.
-To keep the plants in ideal growing condition follow these tips:
+For maximum production of peppers, never let them stop growing.
+When the plant stops growing, production of flower buds is impacted, and when flowers drop off, you lose yield.
+To keep the plants in ideal growing condition, follow these tips: